 One of the biggest shocks from COVID was probably seeing the Las Vegas strip completely shut down for months.
 I just couldn’t fathom that there was something strong enough out there that could take down a place like Vegas.
 If the whole Vegas strip was going to close, I knew COVID was going to stay for the long haul and I probably could kiss goodbye any chance of visiting this year.

 Well, months have now passed and Vegas has slowly re-opened its doors to the public albeit with some not-surprising changes.
 Day parties and nightclubs are obviously not open.
 Bars are either fully closed or you have to at minimum order some sort of food along with your drink.
 Face masks are required everywhere.
-Minibars have been emptied out, glassware have been replaced by disposable plastic cups, and now you get a COVID kit in your room filled with masks, hand-sanitizers, and alcohol wipes.
+Minibars have been emptied out, glassware has been replaced by disposable plastic cups, and now you get a COVID kit in your room filled with masks, hand sanitizers, and alcohol wipes.
 I actually like the COVID kit and hope they keep them around.

 Other than that, I feel like Vegas is still Vegas.
-Casinos are up and running, restaurants are full with reservations, and people are still drunk on the strip.
-I will say that the higher end hotels do a better job at monitoring people.
+Casinos are up and running, restaurants are full of reservations, and people are still drunk on the strip.
+I will say that the higher-end hotels do a better job at monitoring people.
 There’s usually someone checking your temperature at the entrance and the employees are constantly reminding you about your mask.
 Case in point, we were sitting at a bubble craps table and pulled down our mask for a second to take a drink.
 Less than a minute later, we were politely told to please put our masks back on while we’re not drinking.
 I was pretty impressed and appreciated the reminder.
 Also, if you were wondering, free drinks are still being served.